MaxiGames/MaxiGames.js/DEVELOPING.md

   changes include partial stuff, then they suddenly can't run their code anymore after pulling those changes.
 - _Don't merge beta/master into a feature branch_.
 Rebase instead.
-- Do everything on a _feature branch_.
+- Do all major features on a _feature branch_.
 In order to avoid merge conflicts later, frequently rebase the feature branch back onto master/beta:
   `git rebase master`.
+- You can merge small feature branches into Beta.

 ## Scripts